 - Want to improve their and/or their children’s English

 - Want to add something new to their everyday life

 Q / How can DIS match me with a compatible host?

 A / The DIS Host Team will match you based on the personal letters we receive from you as well as from your registration form, so please be as honest and clear in your descriptions and requests as possible.
 Include any personal items about yourself that you feel we should know.
 Everything from lifestyle choices to if you are an early bird, or if you like to play loud music in your room can be good for us to know to better match you.
 We receive the same kind of information and wishes from our hosts and match you accordingly.
-If you are applying to live in a Career Connection Homestay, DIS will also take into account your shared professional interests, where applicable.

 Also, if you have preferences of what kind of household you would like to live with, you will have the opportunity to include wishes during registration.
 However, note that making placements is a complex puzzle, and our hosts are as different as the students who join them in terms of lifestyle, interests, routines, age, and composition.
 Therefore, please understand that we are not able to accommodate all requests.

 Curious to hear more about how DIS matches you?
 Read this interview with the Host Team here

 Q / Will living in a Homestay limit my freedom?

 A / Your local hosts will be down-to-earth and will treat you as an adult in their home.
 You are free to go out with your friends during the week and travel.
 However, ‘it takes two to tango!’
 If you plan to travel many weekends or go out a lot, living in a Homestay may not be the right choice for you.
 You should be excited to spend some evenings and weekends with your hosts as they are genuinely interested in devoting time to you and introducing you to their lives – and they want to get to know you, too!

 Q / How are hosts approved by DIS?